²ÝÝ®ÊÓƵÃâ·Ñ°æapp

 Grey Skies Blue

 Dance and theater merge in SHAPESHIFT’s Grey Skies Blue.
 Join a group of friends as they uncover personal truths through dynamic movement.
-Grey Skies Blue follows eight friends over the course of a summer, as they share their own stories through captivating movement, thoughtfully exploring themes of social justice, sexual identity, addiction, and betrayal.
+Grey Skies Blue follows eight friends over the course of a summer, as they share their own stories through captivating movement, thoughtfully exploring themes of social justice, identity, addiction, and betrayal.
 This inspiring show features endearing characters who resonate with audiences of all ages.
 Comprised of solo, duet, and ensemble pieces that cover a mix of dance styles, the production’s interconnected vignettes illustrate the uplifting power of friendship when weathering life’s storms.

 January 15-17, 2025